1709vaishnavikk/fitness-app/README.md

 docker-compose up --build
 ```

-> ⚠️ Localhost setup is the most stable.
-Docker support is provided for containerization and future deployment.
+>  Localhost setup is the stable.

 ---